United States Mint coin sizes

 The United States Mint has minted over 20 different kinds of coins, of many different sizes.
 Often, it is difficult for people to get a grasp of what much of the historical coinage looked like, at least in relation to modern circulating coins.
-This chart shows all of the coin types, and their sizes, grouped by coins of similar size and by general composition.
+This chart shows all of the coin types, and their diameters, grouped by coins of similar size and by general composition.

 Seven distinct types of coin composition have been used over the past 200 years: three base coin alloys, two silver alloys, gold, and in recent years, platinum and palladium.
 The base metal coins were generally alloys of copper (for 2 cent coins and lower), and copper/nickel (for 3 and 5 cent coins).
 Copper/nickel composition is also used for all modern "silver" coins.